kurlymeister/kurlylymeister.github.io/content/research/_index.md

 layout = "list"
 +++

-This is a list of research papers that I have summarised using ChatGPT.
+This is a list of academic research papers that I have summarised using ChatGPT.

 Please be careful - there could be mistakes.

 There is a link to the full paper in each article.

-These articles should provide a quick overview, and allow you to at least pretend you read the whole thing.